Back to blog

 Figure 4: Hub-and-spoke traffic flow - single entry and exit point through the hub.

-Introducing Cloudflare Zero Trust#
+Cloudflare Zero Trust#

 Diagram showing Cloudflare Zero Trust acting as the identity-aware access layer